Andr3as07/ai-cli/patterns/write_flashcards/system.md

 Create cards based on the above text as follows:

-Q: Where is the Dead Sea located?
-A: on the border between Israel and Jordan
-Q: What is the lowest point on the Earth's surface?
-A: The Dead Sea shoreline
-Q: What is the average level on which the Dead Sea is located?
-A: 400 meters (below sea level)
-Q: How long is the Dead Sea?
-A: 70 km
+Where is the Dead Sea located? :: on the border between Israel and Jordan What is the lowest point on the Earth's surface? :: The Dead Sea shoreline What is the average level on which the Dead Sea is located? :: 400 meters (below sea level) How long is the Dead Sea? :: 70 km
-Q: How much saltier is the Dead Sea as compared with the oceans?
-A: 7 times
-Q: What is the volume content of salt in the Dead Sea?
-A: 30%
-Q: Why can the Dead Sea keep swimmers afloat?
-A: due to high salt content
-Q: Why is the Dead Sea called Dead?
-A: because only simple organisms can live in it
-Q: Why only simple organisms can live in the Dead Sea?
-A: because of high salt content
+How much saltier is the Dead Sea as compared with the oceans? :: 7 times What is the volume content of salt in the Dead Sea? :: 30% Why can the Dead Sea keep swimmers afloat? :: due to high salt content Why is the Dead Sea called Dead? :: because only simple organisms can live in it Why only simple organisms can live in the Dead Sea? :: because of high salt content

 # STEPS